-Once your thicker lawn is on track, it needs adequate water to stay thick and strong.
+Once your thicker lawn is on track, follow good lawn watering practices to give it adequate water and keep it thick and strong.
 Germinating grass seed needs constant moisture until seedlings emerge and fill in between existing grass.
-Once lawns get established, they generally need water equal to about 1 inch of rainfall each week, whether that comes from nature or your irrigation system.
-Deep, thorough irrigation encourages the deep, healthy root growth thicker lawns need.
+Once lawns get established, they generally need about 1 inch of water per week, whether that comes from nature or your irrigation system.
+Deep, thorough irrigation encourages the deep root growth thicker lawns need.

 With water-conserving Pennington Smart Seed grasses, your lawn can withstand heat, drought and stresses that cause ordinary grasses to struggle and grow thin.
-Smart Seed varieties need up to 30 percent less water year after year compared to ordinary grass seed.
-These superior, drought-tolerant grasses will stay green for up to three weeks without water, so you have less maintenance and your lawn stays looking great.
+Smart Seed compared to ordinary grass seed needs up to 30 percent less water, year after year for the life of your lawn.
+These superior, drought-tolerant grasses will stay green for up to three weeks without water, so you have less maintenance and your lawn continues looking great.

 2. Mow Properly

 Using best practices for mowing helps your grass grow thick and stay that way.
-Rather than mowing your grass based solely on the calendar, mow according to grass needs.
+Rather than mowing based on your weekly calendar, mow according to grass needs.
 Mow often enough to maintain your grass type at its recommended mowing height without removing more than one-third of the height in a single mowing.
 This helps avoid many of the stresses that cause thin, unattractive lawns.

-Be sure to keep your mower maintained well, so that mower blades cut cleanly instead of tearing at grass.
-Ragged, torn grass is more susceptible to lawn disease and insect pests, which keep your lawn from lush, thick growth.
+Be sure to keep your mower maintained well so its blades cut cleanly instead of tearing at grass.
+Ragged, torn grass is more susceptible to common lawn diseases and insect pests, which keep your lawn from lush, thick growth.
 Switching your mowing pattern regularly also helps keep grass straight and thick.

 Weeds compete with grass for sunlight, water and nutrients.
 The more weeds you have, the less fertilizer and other resources your grass receives.
 Controlling weeds eliminates the competition so grass can stay thick and well nourished.
-Early fall is an excellent time to eliminate established, actively growing weeds.
+Early fall is an excellent time to kill common lawn weeds.

-For established lawns, a pre-emergent herbicide applied before weeds appear in spring can help put your lawn on a fast track to thicker, lusher growth.
-Pennington Ultragreen Crabgrass Preventer Plus Lawn Fertilizer 30-0-4 feeds your lawn and controls crabgrass and broadleaf weeds before they can interfere with thick, healthy grass growth.
+For established lawns, a pre-emergent herbicide applied before weeds appear in spring helps put your lawn on track to thicker, lusher growth.
+Pennington UltraGreen Crabgrass Preventer Plus Lawn Fertilizer 30-0-4 feeds your lawn and controls crabgrass and broadleaf weeds before they can interfere with thick, healthy grass growth.
 Never use pre-emergent weed products when overseeding your lawn.
 Pre-emergents keep all seeds, including grass, from germinating and emerging properly.

-Whether you work these three steps and three best practices into weekly maintenance or quick weekend revamps, you can achieve a thick, lush lawn and keep it that way.
-Combined with occasional tasks such as aeration and patching and repair, these steps put you on track to enjoy a thicker, healthier lawn for years to come.
+Whether you work these steps and best practices into weekly lawn maintenance or quick weekend lawn revamps, you can achieve a thick, lush lawn and keep it that way.
+Combined with occasional tasks such as lawn aeration and lawn patching and repair, these steps put you on the path to enjoying a thicker, healthier lawn for years to come.